Inside visits and special features are shown in UPPERCASE in the tour description.

 LIMA.
 Sightseeing today focuses on Lima’s colonial heritage.
 Visit the 11th-century SAN FRANCISCO MONASTERY, with Spanish and Moorish architecture throughout.
 Continue to Plaza Mayor, where you will see the Government Palace that houses the presidential palace and the cathedral where the founder of Lima, Francisco Pizarro’s, remains are buried.

 LIMA–CUSCO–SACRED VALLEY.
 Fly to Cusco high in the Andes and upon arrival, descend into the Sacred Valley.
 Stop at AWANAKANCHA and learn about the importance of camelids (llama, vicuña, alpaca, and guanaco) for Inca cultures.
-Continue to PISAC, a charming village with an infamous INDIAN MARKET—a great place to buy souvenirs!
+Continue to PISAC, a charming village with an famous INDIAN MARKET—a great place to buy souvenirs!
 Later, arrive at your hotel nestled in the Sacred Valley.

 SACRED VALLEY.
 Visit the village of OLLANTAYTAMBO and the Inca ruins of the same name.
 Explore the archaeological site that was the scene of the Inca resistance during the Spanish conquest.
 Next, visit a LOCAL INCA HOME to see life in a traditional village, which has been remarkably well preserved.
 Also, visit the SEMINARIO CERAMICS WORKSHOP to learn about Peruvian ancient and modern art.
 End your day at a local chicheria for a taste of a typical Inca drink in Peru called chicha.